 – Two, to prime us to be alert for the pitfalls along the way and how we can mitigate against them.

-So read on for four learning pitfalls that impact memory and learning, and how to stop them in their tracks!
+So read on for four learning pitfalls that impact memory and learning, and how to stop the summer brain drain in its tracks!

 Preventing The Summer Brain Drain Early On – The Pitfalls To Avoid